ChrisKlug/web-dev-workshop/labs/lab13/lab13.md

 }
 ```

 As "usual", the implementation is a call to the `TestHelper`.
-However, this time there are to parameters to provide
+However, this time there are two parameters to provide

 ```csharp
 [Fact]